 Autographs of artists like Elvis Presley, Jim Morrison, and David Bowie all bring good money these days.
 A number of autographed albums featuring signatures of all the band members, like the Eagles, Pink Floyd, Led Zeppelin, and Pearl Jam, are in demand as well.
 Some of the highest priced autographed albums contain autographs of all four members of the Beatles.
 Having signatures present on an album that is rare to begin with adds to the desirability, of course.

 With really high priced autographs especially, look for those that have been authenticated and include a certificate of authenticity (COA).
 Authentication services examine the autographs against other known verified examples, like those taken from celebrity correspondence or a bank check.

 Remember, too, not to dismiss autographs of lesser-known artists such as classical performers or jazz musicians.
 They may not sell in the thousands like some of the examples mentioned above, but they can still be worth hundreds if you find the right ones.
 Both fans of the artists and collectors of different types of music genres compete for these records.

 By 1970, "The White Album" by The Beatles had sold close to 6.5 million copies.
 Needless to say, this is just one instance where there are many of these LPs floating around thrift shops and estate sales now.
 They can be purchased very reasonably when the cover and/or vinyl is in not in top shape.

-On the rare occasion you find an example like the one shown here, still sealed in the outer cellophane, the price can jump to to $500 or so.
+If on a rare occasion you find an example like the one shown here, still sealed in the outer cellophane, the price can jump to $500 or so.
 Anytime you find a record album by a noted artist that has never been opened and played, take a closer look.
 If it is by a major artist or band, and the price is right, you can't go wrong.